srcimon/screwbox/UNRELEASED-CHANGES.md

 - Lightmaps are not longer created when light is not enabled
 - Used constants for default options to reduce gc load (#943)
 - Specified maven-install-plugin version
+- Moved full screen rotation from renderer to screen (#946)

 ### 📦 Dependency updates